Search by Voice: 5 Reasons to Invest in Voice Search Optimization

 On this page, we’ll discuss five reasons to optimize for voice search and how to get started.

-Just keep reading or call us today at 888-601-5359 to speak with a strategist about our voice search optimization plans.
+Just keep reading or call us today at 888-601-5359 to speak with a strategist about our voice search and featured snippet optimization plans.

 5 reasons to optimize for search by voice

 So, why should you make voice search optimization part of your marketing strategy?
 Let’s take a look at five reasons why you should optimize for voice search.

 Over 1 billion voice searches occur each month via mobile and voice search devices.

 If your site isn’t optimized for voice searches, you’re missing out on leads and revenue.
 To maximize your online potential, you need to leverage voice search optimization.

 These searches drive conversions, too.
 Voice search drives more than $2 billion in sales — and making voice search optimization part of your strategy will help you sell more and boost revenue.